 3) Sew very close to the fold--about 1/8-1/4"--I use the line on my presser foot to guide me.
 Make sure to press this hem to get rid of any wrinkles before moving on!

-After I pressed up the bottom ~3/8" and sewed very close
+After I pressed up the bottom ~3/8" and sewed very close to the fold--see my stitching line? |

-but this is my trimming as close the the stitching line as I can.
+I really need to get tinier sewing scissors so I can get closer, but this is my trimming as close the the stitching line as I can. |

 5) Fold ~right at the stitching line (a tiny bit past it so it doesn't show), encasing the raw edge.
 Press and pin.